MaxTitkov/Keras_InceptionV3_Binary_classification/README.md

                  |_|                                                |__/
 ```

-This project based on [https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html
+This project based on [the lesson of Francois Chollet](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html
-](the lesson of Francois Chollet)
+)

 Keras implementation of InceptionV3 convolutional neural network in solving binary classification problems